 In addition, being strictly in one college/school with Carnegie Mellon does not limit what a student may study within CMU.
 In fact, the Tepper School of Business requires that all of students take a minor in something outside of the business school.
 Not only is this great for the students at Carnegie Mellon, but it’s also good for prospective students applying to CMU who want to do more than one program.

 CMU is a Common App school.
 This means applicants can use the the CMU supplement to talk about CMU’s school and colleges that aren’t in their main Common App essay.
 For CMU applicants applying to more than two schools, this gives them the opportunity to explain why they’re a good fit for all the programs they’re applying to and how they intend to take advantage of all the resources CMU has to offer them.

-Despite being a prestigious STEM school with a variety of high ranking programs, Carnegie Mellon’s application process allows for an applicant to theoretically apply and receive acceptance into all of them.
-Many of the top STEM programs in the nation often only let their applicants apply to one program or make them prioritize one over the other.
+Despite being a prestigious STEM school with a variety of high ranking programs, Carnegie Mellon’s application process allows for choice.
+An applicant to theoretically apply and receive acceptance into all of them.
+Many of the top STEM programs in the nation often only let their applicants apply to one program; or make them prioritize one over the other.
 Carnegie Mellon does not do that, and applicants should take advantage of this unique application system.